-(1) Participants (i.e. each individual) involved in OA discussions and negotiations will have signed an individual confidentiality agreement before commencement.
-(2) The Parties will be bound by the confidentially clause of the OA standard contract (clause 4.13) due to likely exchange of sensitive information by the Parties during OA negotiations.
-(3) Participants in a response will be required to separately sign a response- specific confidentiality agreement under the National Biosecurity Response System.
-(4) This section applies to confidentially with respect to the OA only noting that the Parties will need to agree what information can be released into the public domain, for example, what can be communicated to their respective stakeholders (clause 4.12 of this OA).
+- (1) Participants (i.e. each individual) involved in OA discussions and negotiations will have signed an individual confidentiality agreement before commencement. - (2) The Parties will be bound by the GIA Confidentiality Deed in the exchange of sensitive information by the Parties during OA negotiations. - (3) Industry participants in a response will be required to individually sign a confidentiality agreement if they have not already signed a GIA Confidentiality Deed. - (4) This section applies to confidentially with respect to the OA only noting that the Parties will need to agree what information can be released into the public domain, for example, what can be communicated to their respective stakeholders (clause 4.11 of this guidance).